 • If you start dating someone who seems likable, caring and dependable, but start feeling bored or turned off, slow down and give the relationship a chance.
 Be patient and understanding with yourself.
 You may have to learn to be attracted to people who are good to and for you, rather than those who are exciting but will leave you stranded.

-• If you feel stuck, confused or can’t stop pursuing the Devil You Know, connect with a skilled Psychotherapist who helps people recover from addictive relationship dynamics.
+• If you feel stuck, confused or can’t stop pursuing the Devil You Know, contact Glynis Sherwood, an addiction and relationship trauma therapist who helps people recover from addictive relationship dynamics.

 Need help overcoming Relationship Addiction?
 Visit my Love Addiction Counselling page

-Counselling is available in person in Vancouver BC or by Skype Video worldwide.
+Counselling and Therapy is available online by Video worldwide.